 21 Reasons to Start a Job in Diagnostic Medical Sonography

-There’s more than meets the eye when it comes to diagnostic medical sonography.
-A doctor might have a hunch of what the patient is suffering from, but sonograms are key in providing evidence and helping set the final diagnosis.
+When it comes to diagnostic medical sonography, there’s much more than meets the eye.
+A doctor might suspect what the patient is suffering from, but sonograms are often key in providing evidence and helping determine the final diagnosis.

-As a DMS tech, you are the extra “eyes” for doctors, using diagnostic imaging technology to give detailed images of what’s really going on inside of patients, whether that’s soft tissue structures (like the liver, bladder, or appendix) or even blood flow.
+As a DMS tech, you’ll use diagnostic imaging technology to give the most detailed images of what’s really going on inside of patients, whether that’s soft tissue structures (like the liver, bladder, or appendix) or even blood flow.

 To show you how great this career is, we’ve put together this list of 21 reasons of why sonographers love their work.